SirMallard/Iris/docs/iris.md

 # Iris
 <!--moonwave-hide-before-this-line-->

-Iris is an Immediate mode GUI Library for Roblox, Based on [Dear ImGui](https://github.com/ocornut/imgui).
+Iris is an immediate-mode GUI Library for Roblox, based on [Dear ImGui](https://github.com/ocornut/imgui).
 It solves the same problems as Dear ImGui: providing a simple and bloat-free UI system, designed for visualisation and debugging.
 It is fast, portable, and self-contained (no external dependencies).

 <div align="center">
     <img src="/Iris/assets/docs/demoWindow.png"/>
 </div>

 ## What is Dear ImGui, and why is it important?
 Dear ImGui is best known for allowing developers to create content-creation and visualisation and debugging UI.
-Using the Dear ImGui paradigm (Immediate Mode), UI design is remarkably easy and simple.
-Because of this, Dear ImGui has been adopted in almost every major game engine from Unity and Unreal Engine to in-house engines from Rockstar and Ubisoft (and now Roblox!).
+Using the Dear ImGui paradigm (immediate-mode), UI design is remarkably simple and straightfoward.
+Because of this, Dear ImGui has been adopted in almost every major game engine, both commercial and proprietary.

-Iris favors simplicity and productivity; It is designed to simplify UI, streamlining the process for creating visualisation, debug, and data input tools.
-To accomplish this, Iris offers a different approach to Roblox UI than existing libraries, at the cost of certain features commonly found in more intricate UI libraries.
-Iris opts to supercede the Roblox UI API, instead having a streamlined Immediate-Mode library and a set of widgets which developers can use to build the UI and tools they need.
+Iris favors simplicity and productivity; it is designed to simplify UI, streamlining the process for creating visualisation, debug, and data input tools.
+To accomplish this, Iris offers a different approach to Roblox UI than existing libraries, providing a range of UI elements, whilst handling all inputs, placement and styling.
+This allows the focus to be on developing your project.

 Demo Place: https://rblx.games/7245022703